olcf/olcf-user-docs/data/index.rst

 Command-Line/Terminal Tools
 ========================================

 Command-line tools such as ``scp`` and ``rsync`` can be used to transfer data from outside OLCF.
 In general, when transferring data into or out of OLCF from the command line, it's best to initiate the transfer from outside OLCF.
 If moving many small files, it can be beneficial to compress them into a single archive file, then transfer just the one archive file.
+When using command-line tools, you should use the :ref:`Data Transfer Nodes <dtn-user-guide>` rather than systems like Summit or Andes.

 * ``scp`` - secure copy (remote file copy program)